Physical Therapy Guide to Hyperkyphosis (Humpback)

-- Be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of hyperkyphosis.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a Pub Med* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following articles offer some of the best scientific evidence related to physical therapy treatment of hyperkyphosis.
+They report recent research and give an overview of the standards of practice in the United States and internationally.
+The articles link either to a Pub Med* abstract or to the free full text, so that you can read it or bring a copy to your health care provider.

 Suwannarat P, Amatachaya P, Sooknuan T, et al. Hyperkyphotic measures using distance from the wall: validity, reliability, and distance from the wall to indicate the risk for thoracic hyperkyphosis and vertebral fracture.
 Arch Osteoporos.
 2018;13(1):25.
 Article Summary in PubMed.

 Roghani T, Khalkhali Zavieh M, Rahimi A, et al. The reliability and validity of a designed setup for the assessment of static back extensor force and endurance in older women with and without hyperkyphosis.
 Physiother Theory Pract.
-2018 January 25 [E-pub ahead of print].
+2018;34(11):882–893.
 Article Summary in PubMed.

 Roghani T, Khalkhali Zavieh M, Rahimi A, et al. The reliability of standing sagittal measurements of spinal curvature and range of motion in older women with and without hyperkyphosis using a skin-surface device.
 J Manipulative Physiol Ther.
 2017;40(9):685–691.
 Article Summary in PubMed.

 Katzman WB, Parimi N, Gladin A, et al. Sex differences in response to targeted kyphosis specific exercise and posture training in community-dwelling older adults: a randomized controlled trial.
 BMC Musculoskelet Disord.
 2017;18(1):509.
-Free Article.
+Article Summary in PubMed.

 Senthil P, Sudhakar S, Radhakrishnan R, Jeyakumar S. Efficacy of corrective exercise strategy in subjects with hyperkyphosis.
 J Back Musculoskelet Rehabil.
 2017;30(6):1285–1289.
-Free Article.
+Article Summary in PubMed.